Splint Baskets

 These two I made from materials sourced in the wood.
 Perhaps not ultra-traditional, but a pragmatic selection of what I have available.
 The bases are made of ash, the splints of Douglas fir and the steam-bent bands and handles are made from Orford cedar (an unusual but beautiful timber to work with).

-In future posts I'll be taking a closer look at their construction, looking at the ecology of their materials and illustrating the associated techniques (material-actions) that go into their making.
+In future posts I'll be taking a closer look at their construction, particularly their material ecology and the associated techniques that go into their making.

 Popular posts from this blog